UN-OCHA/unocha-site/html/themes/custom/common_design_subtheme/components/uno-read-more/README.md

 UNOCHA Read more
 ================

-This component provides styling for cd-read-more overrides
+This component provides styling for cd-read-more overrides.